BBaysinger/bb-portfolio/docs/deployment-orchestrator.md

 This document covers the current, day-to-day deployment toolchain for the single-host model.

+The orchestrator is optional.

+- If the site is already up and you’re not shipping changes, you do not need to run it.
+- If you are shipping changes and want one repeatable command that ties together infra, images, env refresh, and restarts, it’s useful.

 - **Script:** `deploy/scripts/deployment-orchestrator.sh`
 - **Scope:** provisions/updates a single EC2 host via Terraform and (re)starts Docker Compose profiles (via GitHub Actions with SSH fallback).